 If you are making this rice pudding for the Danish dessert Risalamande we suggest that you add the vanilla from 1-2 vanilla beans and the empty bean to the rice pudding while boiling it.
 Also leave out the salt.

-Step 2: Pour the milk into the sauce pan and boil it while stirring.
+- Pour the milk into the sauce pan and let it boil while stirring.

-Step 3: Let the rice pudding boil lightly for about 35 minutes under a lid.
-Remember to stir in the pudding regularly so that the rice don’t burn to the bottom of the sauce pan.
+- Let the rice pudding boil lightly/simmer for about 35 minutes under a lid.
+Remember to stir in the pudding regularly so that the rice does not burn to the bottom of the sauce pan.

 - Make some cinnamon sugar by mixing the sugar and cinnamon in a small bowl.